airavata-courses/shubhamkr1/README.md

 I have used Nodejs , Python with Flask and Java to create three microservices.
 They transfer data among themselves using JSON format.

+I have created UI using jquery and AJAX.
+UI calls nodejs which call python which in turn calls java service.
+Some data is also passed in between the services.

 ## Test on Windows 7 or Linux
 Please install the following
 - Nodejs from https://nodejs.org/en/.